paoloserra/MeerKATHI-docs/sphinx/_build/html/_sources/manual/workers/self_cal/index.rst.txt

 **highfreqres_contim**
 --------------------------------------------------

-  Make final continuum image and model at higher freq res, ideally using a clean mask based on the last round of continuum imging
+  Make final continuum image and model at higher frequency resolution, ideally using a clean mask based on the last round of continuum imaging

   **enable**